 An examination of writings from the era spanning the arrival of Columbus to the Civil War.
-Topics covered include Native American tales and oratories, slave folklore, and both the popular and "classic" works of writers from the Puritan period, the eighteenth century and the American Renaissance.
+Topics covered include Native American tales and oratories, slave folklore, and both the popular and "classic" works of writers from the Puritan period, the eighteenth century, and the American Renaissance.
 Class: 3 hours per week.
 Prerequisite: ENG 120 or permission of the instructor.
-[H,L] (Fa) 3 credits and content that mark the literary tradition of 20th century America.
-Class: 3 hours per week.
-Prerequisite: ENG 120 or permission of the instructor.
-[H,L] (Sp) 3 credits
+[H,L] (Fa) 3 credits